Primary

 When planning your lesson, decide which key questions you’re going to ask and when these will be followed up by talk partners.
 In my experience, three times in a lesson is about right.

-As for how long each instance takes, you want to keep the balance between maintaining the pace of your lesson but giving enough time for it to be valuable to the children.
+As for how long each instance takes, you want to keep the balance between maintaining the pace of your lesson and giving enough time for it to be valuable to the children.
 Try one minute for discussion and then two minutes to share with the class.
 Another tip is to put a timer on your board.

 Sharing with the class